UnicaCai/UnicaCai.github.io/_pages/about.md

   - /about.html
 ---

-This is a personal setup website of Unica Cai, a second year undergraduate from [School of Public Management](https://spm.ecnu.edu.cn/),[East China Normal University](https://www.ecnu.edu.cn/).
+This is a personal setup website of Unica Cai, a second year undergraduate from [School of Public Management](https://spm.ecnu.edu.cn/), [East China Normal University](https://www.ecnu.edu.cn/).
 My major is human resource management and now focusing on organizational behavior.
 I'm also studying applied psychology as my minor.

 You can contact me with:

 [Email]carla2003@qq.com

 [QQ]2252328915

 What is this website meant to do?
 ======